-Delle Donne leads Mystics to first WNBA title
+Bringing it home: Delle Donne, Mystics earn 1st WNBA crown

 ALL RISE

 Supreme Court Justice Elena Kagan was in the crowd.
-Thibault met her once on a flight and the two struck became friendly.
+Thibault met her once on a flight and the two became friendly.
 The Mystics visited the Supreme Court in June.

 TIP-INS

 Game 5 held to form with the other four as the team that led after the first quarter went on to win.
-Washington led 23-20 after one period and Conneticut led by one at the half. … Mystics assistant coach Eric Thibault, Mike’s son, is getting married next weekend. … Connecticut lost in the Finals for the third time.
-They did it under Mike Thibault in 2004 and ’05.
+Washington led 23-20 after one period and Connecticut led by one at the half. … Mystics assistant coach Eric Thibault, Mike’s son, is getting married next weekend. … Connecticut lost in the Finals for the third time, including under Mike Thibault in 2004 and ’05.

 Follow Doug Feinberg on Twitter at https://twitter.com/DougFeinberg